ADAM GRIMM | NEURO COACH

 What's the difference between burnout and depression?

 They overlap clinically and they're not the same.
-Burnout is primarily about chronic dysregulation from sustained demand.
+Burnout is primarily chronic dysregulation from sustained demand.
 Depression is broader and has different underlying neurobiology.
-The screeners we use (BAT-23 + PHQ-9) help us see which is which, and which might be both.
+For self-referred clients, brief intake screens help flag when clinical care should be part of the picture.
 If your scores suggest active depression, I'll refer you to a licensed clinical psychologist or psychiatrist alongside the coaching work.

 Is this therapy?

-No. I'm a clinical psychology doctoral candidate but not yet licensed, so the work here is coaching: non-diagnostic, non-therapeutic.
-The methodology is informed by clinical training (polyvagal theory, nervous-system science, trauma-informed framework), but the engagement structure is coaching.
+No. I'm a clinical psychology doctoral student but not yet licensed, so the work here is coaching: non-diagnostic, non-therapeutic.
+The methodology is informed by clinical training (polyvagal theory, nervous system science, trauma-informed framework), but the engagement structure is coaching.
 If during our work it becomes clear you need therapy, I'll tell you and refer you.

 What's the difference between this and Cognitive Coaching?

-Phoenix is regulation work: nervous-system rebuild for high performers running on empty.
-Cognitive Coaching is design work: workflow architecture for cognitively-demanding professionals whose systems fight their cognitive style.
-Different problems, different cadences, different methodology.
+Phoenix is regulation work: nervous system rebuild for high performers running on empty.
+Cognitive Coaching is design work: workflow architecture for cognitively demanding professionals whose systems fight their cognitive style.
+Different problems, different methodology.
 Some clients combine both.
 Most pick one based on where the actual pain is.

 Can I do this if I'm in active crisis?